royts/royts.github.io/_posts/2018-12-05-example-e2e-tests-in-docker-compose.md

 tags: [docker, docker-compose]
 ---
 ### The App
-A web aplication that offer date CRUD by http requests.
+A classic  web aplication that allow CRUD operations on business data by http requests.
 The application is using MySql to store the data and post to ElasticSearch for easy search.

 ### The Tests